Are you looking for more information on the documents required for application or admission? Visit our Glossary of Documents.

 - auditing bodies and examination office

-We recommend that you familiarize yourself with the APSO as failure to comply with regulations may have negative consequences for your studies, including final failure to complete the degree program.
+We recommend that you familiarize yourself with the APSO as failure to comply with regulations may have negative consequences for your studies, including irreversible failure to complete the degree program.

 The Examination and Academic Regulations (FPSO) for individual degree programs at TUM detail the requirements specific to those programs regarding admission to examinations, examination requirements, and the course of studies.